Building Diverse Leadership Through Sponsorship and Executive Coaching

 What if they were to stick with what we already know works?

-Sponsorship is an excellent example of that.
-To do well in a system that favors the “in” group, those outside need a champion or a sponsor.
+Sponsorship is a powerful leadership development strategy.
+In systems that often favor the “in” group, high-potential women need a champion—through executive coaching or public sponsorship—to help them advance into leadership roles.
 Whereas mentoring conversations can be useful, these happen privately.
 Sponsorship is public.

 It occurs whenever one person of influence promotes the achievements, capabilities and future potential of someone else.
 Imagine if everyone on your team was looking out for a woman coming up the ranks with the potential to make a great future leader in your organization?
 More of them would make it.